Find a therapist

 One of the most well-funded (therefore well researched and made accessible for training) is Cognitive behavioural therapy (CBT).
 This type focuses on examining how thoughts, emotions, and behaviours are connected, and teaches strategies to examine or change negative thoughts for improved mental wellbeing.

-Dialectical behaviour therapy (DBT) is a similar therapy that combines CBT techniques with emotional regulation, and teaches strategies for acceptance while working on change.
+Dialectical behaviour therapy (DBT) is a similar therapy that combines CBT techniques with emotional regulation.
 Dialectical means two opposing things can be true at the same time, such as, “I’m capable and I’m struggling” or “I’m angry with you and I’m going to respect you.”
-This concept is very important for the emotional regulation component of DBT and is a core aspect of this therapy.

-Acceptance and Commitment Therapy (ACT) is another iteration of CBT, but focuses on individual values systems to encourage the acceptance of thoughts and feelings without judgement.
+Acceptance and Commitment Therapy (ACT) is another iteration of CBT, but focuses on accepting our thoughts and feelings without judgement.
 This can help people move through difficult emotions without overthinking them or trying to change them.
-It’s about acceptance, being mindful and being in the moment to be able to take action and move forward.

 Attachment-Based Family Therapy (ABFT) is another form of IPT, emphasizing the role of early attachments and how they impact current interpersonal relationships.